 Here's how to make these candy cane chocolate chip cookies!
 You will need a large mixing bowl with an electric hand mixer or a stand mixer to make the cookie dough.
 Before you start, line two baking sheets with parchment paper and preheat the oven to 350 F/180 C.

-STEP ONE: Cream the butter and sugars.
-In a stand mixing bowl with the paddle or an electric hand mixer, cream together the room-temperature unsalted butter, light brown sugar, and granulated sugar for 3 minutes until light and fluffy.
+Step 1: Cream the butter and sugars.
+In a stand mixing bowl with the paddle or an electric hand mixer, cream together the room-temperature unsalted butter, light brown sugar, and granulated sugar for 3 minutes until light and fluffy (image 1 below).

-STEP TWO: Mix in the wet ingredients.
-Mix in the room temperature egg and vanilla extract until just combined.
+Step 2: Mix in the wet ingredients.
+Mix in the room temperature egg and vanilla extract until just combined (image 2 below).

-STEP THREE: Mix in the dry ingredients.
-Add the flour, baking soda, and salt to the bowl and mix on low until almost combined and there are still some flour streaks remaining.
+Step 3: Mix in the dry ingredients.
+Add the flour, baking soda, and salt to the bowl and mix on low until almost combined and there are still some flour streaks remaining (image 3 above).

-STEP FOUR: Mix in the chocolate and candy canes.
-Add the chopped chocolate pieces and crushed candy canes to the dough and mix until everything is just combined.
+Step 4: Mix in the chocolate and candy canes.
+Add the chopped chocolate pieces and crushed candy canes to the dough and mix until everything is just combined (image 4 above).

-STEP FIVE: Scoop and bake!
-Scoop the dough with a standard (two-tablespoon) cookie scoop onto the prepared baking sheets.
+Step 5: Scoop and bake!
+Scoop the dough with a standard (two-tablespoon) cookie scoop onto the prepared baking sheets (image 5 above).

-Freeze the cookie dough for at least 20 minutes or until they feel solid.
-Then bake for 9-10.
-The cookies will look pale and not baked but I promise they are!
+Freeze the cookie dough for at least 1-2 hours.
+While baking, the cookies will look pale and not baked but I promise they are!
 If the edges or tops have color to them, they are likely overbaked and will be puffier and less chewy.

 Once out of the oven, top with extra peppermint pieces and chocolate.
 Let cool completely then enjoy!